XRPLF/xrpl-dev-portal/content/infrastructure/configuration/data-retention/configure-full-history.md

 ---
 html: configure-full-history.html
 parent: data-retention.html
+seo:
-blurb: Full history servers provide a record of every transaction ever to occur in the XRP Ledger, although they are expensive to run.
+    description: Full history servers provide a record of every transaction ever to occur in the XRP Ledger, although they are expensive to run.
 labels:
   - Core Server
   - Data Retention